 Whatever your career needs, Career Services can support you during your time at the University of Illinois at Urbana-Champaign.
 We can help you to assess your skills, interests, values, and experiences as they relate to your long-range career goals, and support you in your search.
 Being able to talk about yourself and about your strengths can be essential in networking, interviewing, and successfully landing the opportunity that matches your long-term goals, whether inside or outside of academia.
 We can support you in your search and help you to prepare your résumé, CV and application materials, practice your interview skills, and assist you in negotiating your offer.

 Career Services is dedicated to you.
-Schedule an appointment with Patricia Simpson through Handshake @ Illinois to help with your career needs.
+Schedule an appointment with Patricia Simpson or Jennifer Tasneem through Handshake @ Illinois to help with your career needs.
 Or call (217) 333-1051 to set an appointment.